subhashsubramanian/Google-meet-attendance-marker/README.md

 # Mark attendance of Google meet attendees
 -an apps script that marks attendance in a Google spreadsheet in the format generally used in schools

-## Attendance is marked as Presents and Absents against nominal roll after importing from CHrome extension
+### Attendance is marked as Present and Absent against nominal roll after importing from Chrome extension

 ## How to use ?